wufe/Polo/README.md

 - Download Polo from the release page

-- Create one or more configuration files for your application
+- Create one or more configuration files for your application and place them next to the application executable
     There's a minimal example configuration file called [testserver.yml](./testserver.yml) which contains instructions to start a little demo project.

 - Start Polo from command line